 In addition to multiple sclerosis, success rates have risen for disorders such as stroke (55%), Parkinson’s Disease (64.8%), Muscular Dystrophy (64.3%), and Cerebral Palsy (77.4%) thanks to ADSCS therapy.

 Adipose stem cells have specific markers of both the neuronal nestin and glial lineages when cultivated in the presence of certain medications.
 This neuronal differentiation potential could benefit treatment of various neurological conditions, such as stroke, multiple sclerosis, and Parkinson’s disease.
 ADSCs have the ability to transform into neuron cells, which mean they could help with regeneration of endogenous neurons.

-Regarding endodermal ADSC potential, researchers have shown that these fat stem cells can regenerate into hepatic (liver) cells and pancreatic cells.
-ADSCs treated with certain growth factor and chemical solutions have shown the potential to change into a hepatocyte-like cell, that expresses alpha fetoprotein and albumin.
-Regarding pancreatic cells, Researchers found that ADSCs expressed pancreatic markers in human subjects, and produced insulin, glucagon, and somatostatin (pancreatic hormones).
+Regarding endodermal ADSC potential, researchers have shown that these stem cells can regenerate into hepatic (liver) cells and pancreatic cells.
+ADSCs treated with certain growth factor and chemical solutions have shown the potential to change into a hepatocyte-like cell, that expresses alpha fetoprotein.
+Regarding pancreatic cells, Researchers found that ADSCs expressed pancreatic markers in human subjects, and produced pancreatic hormones.